 How to Make Armor Shoulder Pads

-Costume armor, such as the ubiquitous shoulder pad seen in many different designs, can be crafted in a variety of ways.
-Some...
+Costume armor, with its ubiquitous built-up shoulder pad, can be crafted in a variety of ways.
+Some costumers adapt complex metal techniques...